 Given this, my dirty little secret, it is no wonder many of my recipes on this blog are veganised versions of foods I once enjoyed or simply variations on classics.
 My One Pot Tomato Olive and Lemon Spaghetti is a twist on Puttanesca without the anchovies while there are no prizes for guessing the root of my Sneaky BBQ Mushroom Steamed Buns.

-This Twisted Mushroom Reuben Sandwich is another twist on a classic.
+This Vegan Mushroom Reuben Sandwich is another twist on a classic.

 With a thirty-minute quick and dirty sauerkraut, meaty mushrooms and dill pickles finished in a spicy Russian dressing, this is a vegan version even the carnivores will love.

 While I would no sooner eat a pile of corned-beef these days than I would eat my dog, this Vegan Mushroom Reuben Sandwich is a “meaty” dish I can get behind.
 Earthy spiced mushrooms invoke just enough meat essence to fool my tastebuds while the vibrant red sauerkraut and spicy dressing add texture and balance.

 While my challenge continues each day, it becomes easier with a little invention and inspiration from the classics.

 *Elizabeth Weil offers a wonderful and funny account of the Reuben Sandwich’s contentious history and her family’s part in it, here; it is well worth a read.

 Sautéed spiced mushrooms, homemade red cabbage sauerkraut, Russian dressing and pickles pack a flavour punch in the Twisted Mushroom Reuben Sandwich.

 - 1/2 cup 125ml vegan mayonnaise

 - 1 heaped 20ml tablespoon chilli sauce